criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/2-importance-weighting-estimator.md

 <script type="math/tex; mode=display"> w_i := w(a_i,x_i) := \frac{ \pi_{test}(x_i,a_i) }{ \pi_0(x_i,a_i) } </script>

-In the general case of course, the users may be all different, and the policy $\pi_0$ is allowed to depend on the user.
+In the general case of course, the users may be all different, and the policy $\pi_0$ can depend on the user.
 Why don't we suffer from a Simpson's like paradox?
 To understand that, let's first note that if we decrease the number of users in the previous experiment, we get (of course) a worse estimator because the variance increases, but it still remains unbiased.
 In particular, it is unbiased even when there is a single user!

 So in the general case, we get on each user an unbiased (but high variance) estimator of what would happen when using test policy for this user.
-By summing those estimator on all users, it is still unbiased (for the population of users), and the relative variance (hopefully, more on that later) goes down.
+By summing those estimators on all users, it is still unbiased (for the population of users), and the relative variance (hopefully, more on that later) goes down.

 ### Proof of unbiasedness